 Best Overall, Dual Zone: KitchenAid KUWR314KSS 46-Bottle Stainless Steel Dual Zone Built-In Wine Chiller

-What We Like: Custom look, wooden shelving, high-tech extras
+What We Love: Custom look, two temperature zones, high-tech extras

-This luxurious KitchenAid fridge holds up to 46 standard Bordeaux-sized bottles and offers a number of bells and whistles, to boot.
+This luxurious KitchenAid fridge holds up to 46 standard-sized bottles and offers a number of bells and whistles to boot.
+The shelves provide room for 8 Bordeaux-size bottles on each of the five upper racks and 6 Champagne-style bottles on the lower rack.
 Two temperature-controlled zones allow for a differentiation between storage temperature and serving temperature, and a motion-activated LED lighting system turns on upon approach.

-The hidden hinges on this undercounter 5-cubic-foot model offer a more customized look for your kitchen, which also will sit flush with your cabinets.
-Racks are made from wood, offering a luxurious aesthetic.
+The hidden hinges on this under-counter 5-cubic-foot model offer a more customized look for your kitchen, which also will sit flush with your cabinets.
+Racks are SatinGlide full-extension metal-front shelves for easy use with a luxurious aesthetic.
 A temperature monitoring system will activate if the fridge reaches 70 degrees for more than four hours, making sure that wines are well protected.

 Best Budget: Frigidaire FRWW2432AV 24-Bottle Black Freestanding Wine Chiller

-What We Don't Like: Only holds 24 bottles, single-zone
+What We Don't Love: Only holds 24 bottles, single-zone

-This affordably priced 24-bottle freestanding wine cooler has an adjustable temperature control with a single-zone range of 41 to 64 degrees.
+This affordably priced 24-bottle freestanding wine cooler has an adjustable temperature control with a single-zone range of 41 to 65 degrees.
 The unit’s see-through door and LED interior lighting make finding what you’re looking for much easier, especially if it's your one bottle of white wine among 23 bottles of red.
-Seven shelves help to keep the space organized.
+Four shelves and extra space at the bottom help to keep the space organized.

-A mid-sized model, this 2.3-cubic-foot fridge is a good fit for people with smaller homes or who are just starting their wine collection, although it’s a flexible unit overall.
-A couple of drawbacks is that door isn't reversible for the left-handed and it's missing a high-temperature alarm.
+A mid-sized model, this 2.3-cubic-foot fridge is an ideal fit for people with smaller homes or who are just starting their wine collection, although it’s a flexible unit overall.
+A couple of drawbacks: the door isn't reversible for the left-handed, and it's missing a high-temperature alarm.

 Related: The Best Mini Fridges